fedbiomed/fedbiomed/README.md

 [security]
 hashing_algorithm = SHA256
 allow_default_models = True
-model_approve = False
+model_approval = False

 ```

-By default, when node is started/add-data for the first time without additional security parameters, `model_approve` mode comes as disable.
-If `model_approve` is disabled the status of `allow_defaults_models` will have no effect.
-To enable `model_approve` you should set `model_approve` to `True` and if it is desired `allow_default_models` can be set to `False` to not accepting models of default Fed-BioMed examples.
+By default, when node is started/add-data for the first time without additional security parameters, `model_approval` mode comes as disable.
+If `model_approval` is disabled the status of `allow_defaults_models` will have no effect.
+To enable `model_approval` you should set `model_approval` to `True` and if it is desired `allow_default_models` can be set to `False` to not accepting models of default Fed-BioMed examples.

 The default hashing algorithm is `SHA256` and it can also be changed to other hashing algorithms that are provided by Fed-BioMed.
 You can see the list of Hashing algorithms in the following section.